CastosHQ/Seriously-Simple-Podcasting/readme.txt

 **Beautifully Designed Media Player**

 No need to look around for a premium podcast player for your website, we've built in an industry leading podcast player right into Seriously Simple Podcasting, for Free!
-Here's a sneak peak at the player options you can find in the new Seriously Simple Podcasting:

 Choose from a compact or full size design, complete with your podcast cover image proudly displayed right alongside your player.